crmiller64/ktor-weather-forecast/README.md

 to [Structuring a Ktor project](https://www.marcogomiero.com/posts/2021/ktor-project-structure/) - without such a resource this project would have been much tougher than it was.

+## APIs

+This project makes use of APIs from [Mapbox](https://www.mapbox.com/) and [OpenWeather](https://openweathermap.org/), as such you will need to have valid API keys with both services before you can run this app.
+These services where chosen as they offer free plans.

 ## Building

 ### Full App